kodedninja/reclaim-the-web/notes.md

-who owns your data? what control do have over it? physically it's not yours. is your data reusable? big data. all data is stored and owned by a few "trusted parties" welcome to p2p earth (it's the same planet) p2p earth. no big red dot kappa client = server introducing the peer, you. everyone's a peer
+who owns your data? what control do have over it? physically it's not yours. is your data reusable? big data. all data is stored and owned by a few "trusted parties" welcome to p2p earth (it's the same planet) p2p earth. no big red dot. kappa.
+1999, napster.
+2001, bittorrent client = server introducing the peer, you. everyone's a peer